Ankr-network/ankr-docs/docs/build-blockchain/concepts/pricing-plans.md

 ### Pricing calculator

-Below you can find our beta pricing calculator for blockchains that support standard EVM methods.
-For all other methods and blockchains, the default price is set to 100 credits.
+Use our beta pricing calculator for standard EVM methods.
+For all other methods and blockchains that don't support standard EVM methods, the default price is set to 100 credits.

 <iframe
   width="100%"